jpatillo/IIC_without_ACK/README.md

 ## How to Use It
 See the example sketch.
 The library is exceedingly easy to use.

+## Note

+The Fill_Screen and Fill_Line methods take time, so if your loop frequently clears and redraws the screen, you will experience blinking.
+Computers use buffers to handle this, but an Arduino project will likely not have memory to spare.
+Your project will have to find efficient ways of drawing to the screen.

 ## References
 Chris Anderson has a nice introduction to the hardware. [http://www.kalazzerx.com/blue-oled-lcd-led-display-module-for-arduino/](http://www.kalazzerx.com/blue-oled-lcd-led-display-module-for-arduino/)